danielmoore/CompiledValidators/README.md

 object graph all the way to the leaves.
 It can also iterate your IEnumerable<T> members and validate all of its items.

+## Getting Started

+You can get the latest stable release from the Downloads section on the project site at GitHub, or you can use Nuget:

+    Install-Package CompiledValidators.DataAnnotations

+Or, if you want to use the core assembly directly:

+    Install-Package CompiledValidators

 ## Integration With Your Solution

 The core of CompildedValidators does not take a dependency on absolutely anything,